-In a recent order, the National Green Tribunal has directed the BMC not to give any nod for construction in Aarey Colony, which is an Eco-Sensitive Area; it has also directed the civic body to take immediate action if any illegal construction is found taking place
+In a recent order, the National Green Tribunal has directed the BMC not to give any nod for construction in Aarey Colony, which is an Eco-Sensitive Area

 In what is an important order to protect the rich biodiversity of Aarey Milk Colony (AMC), which acts as a buffer zone for Sanjay Gandhi National Park and is also within the 10-km radius of the park, the National Green Tribunal (NGT) has said in its recent order: “We direct that BMC shall not issue any further NOC for construction within the entire Eco-Sensitive Area (ESA) in Aarey Colony and if any such illegal activity is noticed, immediate action shall be taken, including demolition thereof, without any delay.”